 Boston Tavern: The Warren Tavern

 The Warren Tavern, located in Charlestown, boasts the lofty title of the “oldest tavern in Massachusetts”.
 After being ravaged by the Revolutionary War, Charlestown residents needed a place to come together as a community to have a meal and a drink.
 Because of this, the Warren Tavern was one of the first buildings rebuilt in 1780.
 It was frequented by the likes of George Washington, Ben Franklin, and Paul Revere.
+Strangely, it is not the oldest, but is considered one of the oldest restaurants in Boston.

 Pin it for Later!

-Oldest Restaurant in Boston: Bell-in-Hand Tavern
+Oldest Bars in Boston: Bell-in-Hand Tavern

 The Bell-In-Hand Tavern first opened its doors in 1795 under the ownership of Jimmy Wilson.
 He was the retired town crier who had announced news of important events like the Boston Tea Party and the signing of the Declaration of Independence.